jonathanzea/springboot-helloworld/README.md

 ## How to run (IntelliJ)?

-Create a new running configuration (Application type) and just add the main class `com.zea.demo.springboot.Application`
+Create a new running configuration (Application type) and just add the main class `com.zea.demo.springboot.Application` and run it!